JaredMHall/SublimeRSS/README.md

 #SublimeRSS
- Welcome to Sublime RSS!
+ Welcome to SublimeRSS!
 An RSS reader for Sublime!
 I created this because I really enjoy this feature in Emacs and found it to be non-existant in Sublime Text.
 Hope someone enjoys it as much as me!

 ##Dependencies:
 This package requires the 'Clickable URLS' package.
 Get it through the package manager or from https://github.com/leonid-shevtsov/ClickableUrls_SublimeText